microsoft/ApplicationInsights-JS/docs/SdkLoadFailure.md

 ## <a name="next"></a> Next steps
 * [Get additional help by filing an issue on GitHub](https://github.com/Microsoft/ApplicationInsights-JS/issues)
 * [Back to Snippet setup](https://github.com/microsoft/ApplicationInsights-JS/blob/main/README.md#reporting-script-load-failures)

+## Other Script caused loading failure (by require js)

+If users load Application Insights from the CDN via a script tag with require js running by other scripts, errors may occur.
+A typical error could be "Error: Mismatched anonymous define() module".
+Check [here](https://github.com/microsoft/ApplicationInsights-JS/blob/main/README.md#module-formats) for more details.

+### Troubleshooting
+- Check if other script is calling require js
+- Check if require js is loaded first before script is loaded

+### Suggested walkaround solution
+- if using load from cdn, instead of using 3.x.x.min.js, use 3.x.x.gbl.min.js instead.